paunin/laravel-PSRedis/README.md

 # Laravel-PSRedis

+__!
+Only for laravel/lumen >= 5.4, for previous laravel/lumen versions use 1.* version of the package https://github.com/Indatus/laravel-PSRedis__

 A simple sentinel/redis driver wrapper for laravel.

 The default laravel redis driver supports redis clusters, however, it does not support high availability with redis, which is where Laravel-PSRedis comes to the rescue.